sheharyarn/dotfiles/Vim/README.md

 > YouCompleteMe is a fast, as-you-type, fuzzy-search code completion engine for Vim.

-YCM is a plugin that has a compiled component as well.
+YCM requires Vim v7.3.584 or greater; [On OSX, You can do this](http://stackoverflow.com/a/14511970/1533054).
+It has a compiled component as well.
 You'll need to set it up for it to work properly.
 [Installation instructions found here](http://valloric.github.io/YouCompleteMe/).